 )

 For time domain simulations, total number of training bits will limited by whichever occurs first: Max_Train_Bits or when Rx indicates Training_Done “True”.
 If this total number of bits is less than Ignore_Bits set in the .ami file, the EDA tool will further ignore the balance number of bits before it starts collecting data for analysis.
-The corollary of this rule is that if Ignore_Bits is less than the total number of training bits, no further bits will be ignored.???
+The corollary of this rule is that if Ignore_Bits is less than the total number of training bits, the remaining balance of bits shall be used for analysis.

 RESERVED PARAMETERS FOR THE TRAINING BRANCHES